 • Next, click on Uninstall Updates option.Uninstall updates

-• Now, select your update, and then click on Uninstall option.
-Confirm uninstalling the update and then restart your PC.click on Uninstall
+• Now, select your update and click on the Uninstall option.
+Confirm that you want to uninstall the update, and then restart your PC.click on Uninstall

 Final Words

-Probably this should fix the Bluetooth option greyed out in Device Manager.
+This should probably fix the Bluetooth option greyed out in Device Manager.
 As we discussed, you will likely face the issue due to software-related reasons, which can be easily fixed by following the steps mentioned in this article.

-However, if you don’t find the Bluetooth option in the Device Manager, then that may be probably because of faulty Bluetooth hardware.
-If that is the case, you should take your PC to a technician.
+However, if you don’t find the Bluetooth option in the Device Manager, it may be because of faulty Bluetooth hardware.
+If so, you should take your PC to a technician.

 LEAVE A REPLY